-The title of most powerful drag found on a readily available, ‘small size’ spinning reel belongs to the Kastking Sharky III which offers 33lb of drag on a 1000 size reel which weighs just 7.6oz.
+The title of most powerful drag found on a readily available, ‘small size’ spinning reel belongs to the Kastking Sharky III which offers 33lb of drag on a 1000 size reel that weighs just 7.6oz.

-While the Sharky III, has a powerful drag.
+While the Sharky III has a powerful drag.
 It is not a reel I usually recommend.
 It is slightly larger than most 1000 sizes, more a 2000 or even 2500 size.
 It is designed to fish 6 to 8lb line.

 I am in no doubt that the Sharky III will break or bend if the full drag pressure was applied.
 This reeI is a perfect example of what happens when the marketing department choices the specs rather than the engineers.

 Mainstream ultralight spinning reels with massive drags?

-First up we have the Abu Garcia Elite Max which does seem like a fairly decent reel.
-It does weigh in at 7.9oz making it quite heavy for its line capacity but that might mean it is built solidly enough actually handle the full drag pressure.
+First up we have the Abu Garcia Elite Max which seems like a fairly decent reel.
+It does weigh in at 7.9oz making it quite heavy for its line capacity but that should mean it is built solidly enough to actually handle the full drag pressure.
 So it could be a good small spinning reel for skull dragging fish out from cover.

 Good ultralight reels with powerful drags?

-These are true ultralight reels and are excellent.
-But, they are built lightweight, and they are excellent reels when using 3 or 4lb of drag pressure.
-I fear the frame will start to flex if the full 11lb of drag pressure was applied.
+These are true ultralight reels and are very well made.
+They are built lightweight and feel very refined when fished with 3 or 4lb of drag pressure.
+I do fear the frame will start to flex if the full 11lb of drag pressure was directly applied.

 This might be why Daiwa also makes the Laguna LT series of reels.
 They are heavier, but also much stronger.
 So if you have a real need, to force a lot of drag pressure on a tiny reel they will be one of my top choices.
 The Laguna retails for under $40 which is cheaper than any of the above.